MichelAlves01/Portfolio/docs/to-do.md

 [] update readme file
+[] add CVs to download
-[x] color pallete
+[] move theme switch below and display only when default [x] color pallete
 [] multi-language pt-br - en-us
 [x] modal to view details for - not used modal